philmcminn/new-paper/README.md

 But despite a preference for British English, it doesn't really matter, so long as everyone working on the paper knows (and doesn't keep changing the spellings from one version of English to another!).
-For some publications, particularly American journals, the publisher will change all British spellings to American anyway (e.g. IEEE, ACM).
+Note that some publishers (particularly American ones, obviously) will change all British spellings to American anyway for the final published (a.k.a. "camera-ready") version of the paper.

-Note that there are some words that are still used in every day British English that have disappeared from American English.
+Also note that there are some words that are still used in every day British English that have disappeared from American English.
 These words sound odd and quaint to the American ear (so you may find them silently corrected in your paper, especially if working with an American collaborator).
 Top of this list is the word "whilst".
 Just use "while" instead.

 ### Numbers